Family history and kidney disease

 Which questions should I ask?

 Use these questions to get the right information about your family health history.
-You can write questions and answers down in a notebook or use this worksheet.
+You can write questions and answers down in a notebook or on your phone.

 Questions about your family health history: